-Zero Waste Marin is providing all new composting courses to Marin County residents.
+Zero Waste Marin is providing composting courses to Marin County residents.
 Two hour classes will demonstrate basic composting skills such as mulching, building a hot pile, and transforming food scraps with worms.
 If time permits, we will also cover general recycling rules and updates on the global recycling market.

 What to expect: This course will cover all the basics for you to start converting your food waste and yard waste into a valuable source of nutrients for your garden.